grzegorz914/homebridge-denon-tv/README.md

 | `buttonsZone3.name` | Here set *Button Name* which You want expose to the *Homebridge/HomeKit*. |
 | `buttonsZone3.reference` | Here choice function for additional control button for Zone 3. |

-After editing the conf.json or using homebridge-config-ui-x to configure this plugin then save the settings and restart Homebridge.
-If the configuration has multiple zones then each zone will show up as a separate Homekit Accessory that will need be be added to Home individually using the same PIN code that is used for Homebridge.
+After editing the config.json or using homebridge-config-ui-x to configure this plugin save the settings and restart Homebridge.
+If the configuration has multiple zones then each zone will show up as a separate Homekit Accessory.
+This will need be be added to the Home individually using the same PIN code that is used for Homebridge.

 ```json
 {